- Joseph Abney

 Philip Bronson

 Mr. Bronson is a 2014 graduate of the University of Cincinnati College of Law and received his license to practice law in the Commonwealth of Kentucky in 2014.
 He received his B.A. in psychology from the University of Dayton in 2008.
 Before law school Mr. Bronson spent 3 years in Jacksonville, FL as a Teach for America middle school teacher.
 He joined the Office of the Commonwealth’s Attorney in 2014.
 Prior to that, Mr. Bronson externed at the Office of the Commonwealth’s Attorney in Jefferson and Campbell County, interned at the Cincinnati Prosecutor’s Office, and interned with Lawyers for Human Rights in South Africa.
 He is a professional member of the Kentucky Bar Association.
-Mr. Bronson is currently assigned to the Narcotics Unit and serves as the Drug Court Liaison.
+Mr. Bronson is the Division Chief of General Trial Division B.

 Virginia Call